shafinmahmed/vt/README.md

 1. If Cube A collides with Cube B's purple face, the direction of travel is randomized.

 #### Remarks:
 Until I received the attachment in my email and opened to read it, I had never heard of three.js.
 It's been a fun 48 hours trying to figure out how to find my way around to figure out what I wanted to do.
 If you find my code to be dogshit, that's okay!
-I have the utmost confidence in my skills and my ability to achieve mastery at anything I want to - so I know I'll get better.
+I have absolute confidence in my skills and my ability to achieve mastery at anything I want to - so I know I'll get better.